 Effective July 1, 2008, the annual Stafford loans available for undergraduate students under the Federal Family Education Loan Program, or FFEL, increased.
-This loan limit increase, coupled with recent increases in grants from the Pell program and other Title IV loan limits, will result in some of our schools experiencing an increase in the revenues they receive from the Title IV programs.
+This loan limit increase, coupled with recent increases in grants from the Pell program and other Title IV loan limits, will result in some of our schools experiencing an increase in the revenues they receive from the 11tle IV programs.
 The HEA reauthorization provided temporary relief from the impact of the loan limit increases by counting as non-Title IV revenue in the 90/10 Rule calculation amounts received from loans received between July 1, 2008 and June 30, 2011 that are attributable to the increased annual loan limits.
 The HEA authorization also provided other relief by allowing institutions to include as non-Title IV revenue in its 90/10 Rule calculation the net present value of certain institutional loans subject to certain limitations and conditions.
 During 2010 and continuing into 2011, we have seen a reduction in the loan commitments we offer our students to help them bridge the gap between the tuition charged for their particular program and the amount of grants, third-party loans and parental assistance each student receives.
 We believe that these reductions are due to increases in student loan limits available to students as well as an increase in Pell Grants.
 As a result, a greater percentage of students are able to finance their educations entirely from financial aid sources.
 While this provides greater opportunities for our students, it also severely impacts our ability to comply with the 90/10 Rule.
-Because of the increases in Title IV student loan limits and grants in recent years, it will be increasingly difficult for us to comply with the 90/10 Rule without increasing tuition prices above the applicable maximums for Title IV student loans and grants, because this is one of the more effective methods of reducing the 90/10 Rule percentage, although this method may not be successful.
-Moreover, the aforementioned temporary relief under the HEA for calculating 90/10 Rule compliance is scheduled to expire for loans received on or after July 1, 2011 and for institutional loans made on or after July 1, 2012.
-If any of our institutions loses eligibility to participate in Title IV programs, that loss would cause an event of default under our credit agreement, and would also adversely affect our students' access to various government-sponsored student financial aid programs, which could have a material adverse effect on the rate at which our students enroll in our programs and on our business and results of operations.
+Because of the increases in Title IV student loan limits and grants in recent years, it will be increasingly difficult for us to comply with the 90/10 Rule compliance is scheduled to expire for loans received on or after July 1, 2011 and for institutional loans made on or after July 1, 2012.
+If any of our institutions loss eligibility to participate in Title IV programs, that loss would cause an event of default under our credit agreement, and